Running Scared (2006 film): Production

 Paul Walker pursued a role in the film because the script recalled the gritty crime melodramas he loved, saying, "This is a movie I’d really like to see.
 I love Guy Ritchie movies.
 I love Snatch."
 Kramer did not have Walker in mind to play Joey, but he cast him after being impressed by the actor.
 "I was taken with how tough behind the eyes he was.
 I knew I could cut and darken his hair and give him a few scars and such, but I was most impressed with how he just pinned me down with those cold blues," said Kramer.

 The film contains themes and allusions to the Brothers Grimm stories and other fairy tale archetypes.
 Kramer said, "I saw the film as a Grimm's Fairy Tale nightmare and around each corner was always some escalating evil lurking.
 Oleg (Cameron Bright) was a version of Pinocchio and he's on a journey to find his way back home to a real family where he can be treated like a real boy (unlike in the abusive household of his stepfather, Anzor).
 Along the way, he encounters iconic fairy tale-like characters representing both good and evil.
 We meet Divina the hooker who is a representation of the Blue Fairy (from Pinocchio) and a force for good.
 He also encounters the psychopathic pimp Lester, who represents the Mad Hatter from Alice in Wonderland.
 To me, Joey (Walker) was always the Big Bad Wolf who turns out to a sheep in wolf's clothing and Oleg's real protector."
 The characters of Dez and Edele represent the evil witch from Hansel and Gretel, with their toy-filled apartment akin to the gingerbread house from the story.
 The film is set in the fictional suburb of Grimley, New Jersey.

 Kramer dedicated the film to his influences Sam Peckinpah, Brian De Palma, and Walter Hill.

 Though the film is set in New Jersey, with the exception of some establishing shots, it was largely filmed in Prague in the Czech Republic.
 Jim Whitaker’s cinematography heavily incorporated Steadicam and crane shots.
 Principal photography took place from June to August 2004.

 Media 8 financed the film, and domestic distribution rights were acquired by New Line Cinema during post-production.

 In an interview promoting the film, Walker admitted the film would spark a divided response, saying, "A lot of people are going to hate [it].
 There’s lots of violence and the language is terrible.
 My father isn't affected by too many things, but he couldn't stand the language in this one.
 It's definitely not for everyone, but it was quite an exercise and I enjoyed the hell of it."

-Asked about his sex scene with Vera Farmiga, Paul Walker revealed that there wasn't any kind of prosthetic application on the actress privates when he's working on down there.
+Asked about his sex scene with Vera Farmiga, Paul Walker revealed that there wasn't any kind of prosthetic application on the actress's privates.